grscwf/twin-mt/nero-paths.md

 - Most actions here are not useful.
 They're either teases, or they provide hints for the next attempt at 1st Floor Hard.
 - These actions can be done earlier, or can be done here:
   - (1) Try casting any spell.
+  - In any order:
     - (2) Cast mage-sight.
-  - (3) Look at the mirror.
+    - (3) Look at the mirror to see the grav-gems.
-  - (4) Look at the gems.
+  - (4) Look at the grav gems with mage-sight.
   - Optional: Ask Ivex about the grav gems before he leaves, which provides a hint.
 - (5) When the lust candle is at max, and Nero has seen the grav gems with mage-sight, Struggle with desperate strength will disrupt the grav gems.
   - Anything other than struggling will fail.
   - This should basically be a 50/50 choice if the player misses the hints.
   - On failure, Nero is overwhelmed by lust.
 Ivex returns.
-  - Player has a choice of Bad Ending: Tamed Mild and Tamed Harsh.
+    - Player has a choice of Bad Ending: Tamed Mild or Tamed Harsh.
 - After disrupting the grav gems, there's a choice between getting the knife first or snuffing the candle first.
-  - Unlike Drekkar's story, both options are successful.
+  - Unlike Drekkar's story, both options are always successful.
 There's no trap here.
 - Easy solution will break the mirror, making it unavailable on the 2nd Floor, and making the 2nd Floor Easy solution unavailable.
-- There's an additional Bad Ending here:
+- There's an additional Bad Ending here: Tamed Desperate:
   - After escaping with high lust, look at the wand and use it.
-  - This is Tamed Desperate.
-  - It's meant to be a little hard to find.
+  - This is meant to be a little hard to find.

 ### 1st Floor Hard
-- This is designed to be almost impossible to do on 1st playthrough, but not too hard after a few playthroughs.
+- This is designed to be very unlikely to do on 1st playthrough, but not too hard after a few playthroughs.
 - (1) Look at the bottle, discover it's a poltergeist device.
   - This should be easy.
-There's a lot of chaff, but there's plenty of time to stumble onto it.
+There are a lot of distractions, but there's plenty of time to stumble onto it.
-  - If the player doesn't find it on 1st playthrough, 2nd playthrough might fail to escape.
-3rd playthrough should escape, which gives a lot more time to look around and find the poltergeist device.
+  - If the player doesn't find it on 1st playthrough, they might fail the easy escape.
+2nd playthrough should pass the easy escape, which gives a lot more time to look around and find the poltergeist device.
 - These steps can be done before (1):
   - (2) Try casting any spell.
   - (3) Cast mage-sight.
   - (4) Connect to the Sprite.
-- Player will probably be here on 1st - 3rd playthrough.
+- Player will probably be here on 1st - 2rd playthrough.
 - (5) Ask the Sprite for access to the poltergeist device.
 - Sprite now asks for device name.
 - (6) Ask Ivex about the poltergeist device to get the name.
   - This can be done earlier, anytime after (1).
   - It's possible this will require another playthrough, if Ivex has left already.
-  - But if the player is here on the 3rd playthrough, they've probably looked at the bottle early enough to have time to ask Ivex.
+  - But if the player is here on the 2rd playthrough, they've probably looked at the bottle early enough to have time to ask Ivex.
 So this probably doesn't need another playthrough.
 - (7) Ask the Sprite for access to the named device.
 - Sprite now asks Nero to touch the hole.
 - (8) Ask Ivex about the cards.
   - This is a little tricky.
 There are several red herrings.
 It's possible that Ivex will leave before the player finds this.
   - If Ivex leaves, the Easy escape gives the player plenty of time to find the hole.
-- Player will probably be here on 1st - 4th playthrough.
+- Player will probably be here on 1st - 3rd playthrough.
 - Sprite now asks Nero for password.
 - (9) Ask Ivex about the snow globe.
   - This is very unlikely to happen on 1st playthrough.
 There's no hint about this before all the other steps are finished, and there are many other possible passwords.
   - If the player doesn't get this before Ivex leaves, the Easy escape automatically gives the player the password.
-- Player will probably be here on 2st - 5th playthrough.
+- Player will probably be here on 2nd - 4th playthrough.
 - The password is a big tease:
   - There's a moment when it seems like it succeeds, and then it becomes another failure.
   - Ivex catches on to what the player is doing, denies access to the password, and applies extreme torture with another grav ball.